Ensembl/plant-scripts/pangenes/README.md

-Arguments -o and -a can be used to append any GFF output to a data file which can be used downstream.
+Arguments -o and -a can be used to append any GFF output to a data file which can be used downstream. argument -v can be added to increase verbosity and see the raw gmap alignments used while lifting-over features.

 ## Troubleshooting